6.0 FACULTY AWARDS, HONORS AND GRANTS

 The Phillip G. Carson Distinguished Professor in Science may be awarded in any discipline in UNC Asheville's natural sciences division, preferably to an individual whose specialty area stresses interdisciplinary learning.
 Identified as both a teacher and a scholar, the Carson Professor must have a strong commitment to undergraduate education and to undergraduate research, and is expected to have a wide impact on the university community and the state.
 Duties include regular teaching of both upper and lower level courses (number of courses not specified), scholarship, support of undergraduate research, faculty development activities, and some public responsibilities.
 The appointment also provides separate funding for additional expenses.
 No term of appointment is specified.

 The Glaxo Wellcome Professorship in Undergraduate Research may be awarded in any discipline in the physical and natural sciences, preferably to an individual whose expertise can enhance interdisciplinary learning and scholarship.
 The Glaxo Wellcome Professor is expected to take the lead role in facilitating interdisciplinary science and undergraduate science research.
 Evidence of commitment to undergraduate education, undergraduate research, and the liberal arts is essential.
 Preference is given to those with a proven record of securing external funds.
-Duties include teaching four courses a year (lower and upper division), scholarship, support of undergraduate research, faculty development activities, and some public responsibilities.
+The Glaxo Wellcome Professor receives twelve contact hours of reassigned time each year, supporting their scholarship, support of undergraduate research, faculty development activities, and some public responsibilities.
 The appointment is for five years, renewable for a second five years.

 6.5 Institutional Grants